-Participants on the ECX trade spot contracts that standardize the quality, quantity, payment and delivery of agricultural goods. (*A spot price is the price to settle a commodity contract immediately.
-The participants settle “on the spot.”
-A futures contract is settled in the future, not immediately.)
+Participants on the ECX trade spot contracts that standardize the quality, quantity, payment, and delivery of agricultural goods.

-To execute its mission, ECX has created a structure that integrates all of the key participants in commodities markets:
+To execute its mission, ECX has created a structure that integrates all the key participants in commodities markets, including:

 The Ethiopian government, which is the main promoter of ECX, has created a legal framework and a government regulatory agency to ensure the success of ECX.